-He knows that you can help him by catering a special diet plan & exercise for him or prescribe some weight loss medicines.
+He knows that you can help him by catering a special diet plan and exercise for him or prescribing some weight loss medicines.
 He has decided to pay for your service/product.

 Here I’m giving a few ways to figure it out.